Healthcare in Finland: Immigrant health care

 As per to the principle of the universal coverage, immigrants who live in Finland permanently are entitled to all the same health services as the Finnish people.
 Holders of the European Health Insurance Card are also entitled to care in Finland.
 According to the Act on Adaptation of Immigrants and Reception of Asylum Seekers, asylum seekers are entitled to the same health services as permanent residents.
-These services must be organized by reception centres for refugees.
+These services must be organized by reception centers for refugees.
 It has been reported that immigrant health problems often may go untreated, and that immigrants use the public health system less than the general population.
 Health information to immigrants are provided with several languages by Infopankki.fi.

 On December 9, 2013, the City of Helsinki decided, that all minors under the age of 18 and all pregnant mothers living in Helsinki without a valid visa or residence permit, are granted the right to the same healthcare and at the same price as all citizens of the city.
 This service will be available sometime early year 2014.
 Volunteer doctors of Global Clinic have tried to help these people, for whom only acute care has been available.
 This means that the Finnish system is open for people coming outside of the European Union.
 The service covers special child healthcare, maternity clinics and specialist medical care etc.